garrandall/popular-music-data/tracks/gonna-get-along-without-you-now-skeeter-davis.md

 You ran around with every girl in town
 You didn't even care if it got me down

-Uh huh, hmm hmm
+Uh huh, hm hm
 Gonna get along without you now
-Mhm mhm, hmm hmm
+Mhm mhm, hm hm
 Gonna get along without you now

 Got along without you before I met you